reubensultana/SQLMonitor/database_schema/SQLMonitor/README.md

 6. Identify a SQL Server instance that will be used to hst the SqlMonitor database/s.

 7. Open SQL Server Management Studio, connect to the target Instance and create the SqlMonitor database using the `create_database.sql` script.
 At this stage you can modify the script according to your standards, or add more files to the default FileGroup.

+8. Prior to actually starting the deployment you should review and modify the contents of the `\Data` directory.
+This directory contains the following files:
+   * `MonitoredServers.sql`
+     This contains the SQL Server instances which will be created by default and monitored by the SqlMonitor;

+   * `Profile.sql`
+     Do not change this file since it contains a mapping of when each script will be scheduled to run.
+You should only use it as a template for additional scripts you might create to extend the functionality of SqlMonitor.

+   * `ReportRecipients.sql`
+     Modify the values in this file according to your organization.

+   * `Reports.sql`
+     This too should be modified with caution as it contains the default set of reports which will be sent out (by email) to the recipients defined in the `ReportRecipients.sql` file.

+   * `ReportSubscriptions.sql`
+     This is where the mapping between a Report Recipient and a Report is made.
+A number of default values are provided for you.

+   * `SystemParams.sql`
+    Do not change this file unless you review the contents and understand what each value is being used for.
+The parameters listed here determine how often data archiving will be performed, the data retention policies, and the SQL Server build numbers - these you will have to update yourself, as and when the build numbers change.
+As a reference I use the *unofficial* [Microsoft SQL Server Versions List](https://www.sqlserverversions.com/).
+You can also use the [dbatools Build Reference](https://dataplat.github.io/builds), which is also an unofficial source and is based on the one from sqlserverversions.com.
+Hopefully Microsoft will release an official source in the not-too-distant future.
+A CSV extract of the builds is being included in this folder (`SqlServerBuilds.csv`), however this information might be obsolete at the time of reading.

 &nbsp;